jwelsch/TextTabulator/src/TextTabulator/README.md

 ## Tabulation Options

-Various aspects of the generated table can be controlled by the configuration class `TableOptions`.
+Various aspects of the generated table can be controlled by the configuration class `TabulatorOptions`.
 Examples of what the specific options values produce can be found below.

 ### Alignment

 If a cell's contents do not span the full width of a column, it can be aligned such that the content will appear consistently on the left, right, or in the center.
-This can be accomplished by setting the `CellAlignment` property in an `ITableOptions` object.
+This can be accomplished by setting the `CellAlignment` property in an `ITabulatorOptions` object.
 The `CellAlignment` property can be set with type that implements `ICellAlignmentProvider`.
 If the default `ICellAlignmentProvider` is used, all cell contents will be aligned to the left.

 There are four `CellAlignment` values:
 - `Left`: Aligns content to the left of the cell.